Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 FYI: Qualifying households can get up to $30 per month toward internet service and equipment with help from the FCC’s Affordable Connectivity Program.

-Cox currently offers eight internet and TV bundles for moderate to heavy usage.
-Below is a breakdown of Cox’s internet and TV bundles.
+Cox currently offers several internet and TV bundles.
+Below, we’ll highlight a few of the most popular options.
+Just remember, available bundles and pricing will vary by location.
 As with Cox’s stand-alone internet plans, prices for these bundles will increase after one year.

-Cox Internet Gigablast + Contour Stream Player $104.99 per month 1 year Up to 1,000 Mbps Streaming only None
+Go Faster + Contour Stream Player $74.99 per month No contract Up to 250 Mbps Streaming only

 How Does Cox Compare to Other Internet Providers?